Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

 1. [Reference Matching](#4-reference-matching): comparing contigs to a reference sequence pool.
 1. [Taxonomy guided Clustering](#5-taxonomy-guided-clustering): clustering contigs based on taxonomy and nucleotide similarity.
     - [Pre-clustering](#51-pre-clustering-using-taxonomy): separating contigs based on identified taxonomy-id.
-    - [Actual clustering](#52-actual-clustering-on-nucloetide-similarity): clustering contigs based on nucleotide similarity.
+    - [Actual clustering](#52-actual-clustering-on-nucleotide-similarity): clustering contigs based on nucleotide similarity.
-1. [Scaffolding](#scaffolding): scaffolding the contigs to the centroid of each bin.
+1. [Scaffolding](#7-scaffolding): scaffolding the contigs to the centroid of each bin.
-1. [Annotation with Reference](#annotation-with-reference): annotating regions with 0-depth coverage with the reference sequence.
+1. [Annotation with Reference](#8-annotation-with-reference): annotating regions with 0-depth coverage with the reference sequence.

 ![assembly_polishing](../images/assembly_polishing.png)

-> The overal workflow of creating reference assisted assemblies can be skipped with the argument `--skip_assembly`.
+> The overall workflow of creating reference assisted assemblies can be skipped with the argument `--skip_assembly`.
 See the [parameters assembly section](../parameters.md#assembly) for all relevant arguments to control the assembly steps.

 > The overall refinement of contigs can be skipped with the argument `--skip_polishing`.
 See the [parameters polishing section](../parameters.md#polishing) for all relevant arguments to control the polishing steps.

-The consensus genome of all clusters are then send to the [variant analysis & iterative refinement](variant_and_refinement.md) step.
+The consensus genome of all clusters are then sent to the [variant analysis & iterative refinement](variant_and_refinement.md) step.

 ## 1. De-novo Assembly